BroadcomSaaSOps/f5/README.md

 3. Click "build" to start
 ```

-### TODO
-The following features are on the radar and may be added in the future:
-1. Jenkins frontend
-2. Proper connection draining check via API and/or wait_for module
-3. Encrypt user input credentials (not stored to fs, but are plaintext in memory)

 ### GOTCHAS
 1. When removing a node from a pool, the node will also be removed from the F5.
 This is okay for this current migration maintenance, but could be dangerous in the future.
 This is a limitation of the F5 API and not something I can fix.

 ### Other Notes
-1. These two VMs are ready for testing in US5NP.
+1. These two VMs are available for testing in US5NP.
 ```
 Hostname       PUB IP            MGMT IP           STG IP US5NPAPP298    10.47.33.206      10.47.35.195      10.47.13.173